Danielbaker31/HouseholdWaterMonitoringSystem/Journals/Advait Renduchintala (advaitr3)/advaitr3.md

 - fix ultrasonic sensors

 **Tasks Completed**:
 This week, we made progress on both hardware and software components, though challenges persisted with the ultrasonic sensors.
 Jack ordered another set of ultrasonic sensors rated for 5V, hoping to address the faint signal issue.
-Unfortunately, testing revealed that the new sensors faced interference issues due to RF waves and antenna misalignment.
+Unfortunately, testing revealed that the new sensors faced interference issues due to RF waves.
 We explored several methods to address this problem, including breadboarding with operational amplifiers (op-amps) to boost the signal strength and increasing the supply voltage.
 Despite these efforts, we were unable to achieve consistent results, highlighting the need for further troubleshooting or alternative sensor solutions.

 Here's a picture of the TDC circuit from the Texas Instrument document that we were reffering to:
 ![TDCCircuit](images/TDCCircuit.png)